The Complete Guide to Kubernetes Monitoring

 Monitoring a distributed system is not easy, but having a good understanding of Kubernetes challenges when it comes to monitoring is the first step.

-In this article, we’ve discussed why it’s important to monitor Kubernetes, the critical metrics you should keep track of and the best monitoring tools available to help make your job easier.
+In this article, we’ve discussed why it’s important to monitor Kubernetes, the critical metrics you should keep track of, and the best monitoring tools available to help make your job easier.

 Choosing a tool depends on your monitoring needs and use case.
 Open-source solutions have the advantage of being backed up by large communities driven to improve existing solutions, but SaaS software is backed up by experts offering support and, most importantly, it removes the overhead of managing the tools to monitor Kubernetes yourself.
+Learn more about what to look for in a monitoring software from our guide on alerting and monitoring.

 Using a tool like Sematext abstracts away all the infrastructure and management needed to monitor your cluster.
 All you need to do is run a cluster-wide agent and point it where it should send metrics and logs.
 That’s how easy it is!